chancesmith/chance-smith-gatsby-blog/content/blog/2019-11-12-javascript-timelines/index.md

 ![amchart4-timeline-feature](./amchart4-timeline-feature.gif)

-I currently feel the graphs I see in the [new amChart4 timelines](https://www.amcharts.com/timeline-chart/) aren't a great fit for analysis, but great tools for telling a story with they data that is found.
+I currently feel the graphs I see in the [new amChart4 timelines](https://www.amcharts.com/timeline-chart/) aren't a great fit for analysis, but great tools for telling a story with the data that is found.

 There has been some hope we could use the Gantt chart.